 Champlain College Saint-Lambert is a constituent of Champlain Regional College located on the South Shore of Montreal within a short 10-minute walk from the Longueuil-Université de Sherbrooke Métro station.
 The constituent college offers both pre-university and technical DEC programs through the regular division as well as attestation of studies (AEC), recognition of acquired competencies courses (RAC) and non-credit courses and activities through the Continuing Education Department.
 There are approximately 3,000 students enrolled at Saint-Lambert.

 Saint-Lambert students come from diverse cultural backgrounds and speak a variety of languages which provides the constituent college with a friendly, enriching and multicultural environment where students meet new people and live new experiences.
 At Saint-Lambert, we believe our size is our strength.
 Teachers can take the time to get to know their students and give them personal attention and feedback.
-Students also have easier access to a variety of support services, such as tutoring, counseling, academic advising, library services, athletics to name a few.
+Students also have easier access to a variety of support services, such as tutoring, counselling, academic advising, library services, athletics to name a few.

 For more information regarding our courses and/or our program offerings, please contact us.